 It’s not like that at all.

-Unused Muscles Atrophy
+Muscles Atrophy When Unused

-The Pope’s first argument was remarkably down-to-earth.
+The Pope’s first argument was quite down-to-earth.

-He used an analogy: “If the muscles of the body are not used, if they don’t move, they die.
-The brain also needs to be used, and our intelligence must be exercised, otherwise we lose this ability.”
+He used a metaphor: “The muscles of the body, if you don’t use them, if you don’t move them, they die.
+The brain also needs to be used, our intelligence must also be exercised, so as not to lose this capacity.”

 AI Cannot Share Human Faith